Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Learn all about Obesity Secondary Service Connection in this article.
 The Court of Appeals for Veterans Claims (CAVC) recently issued its opinion in the case of Walsh v.
 Wilkie.

-And there has been much confusion about what the court said in this decision as well as how it applies to a Veteran’s VA disability compensation claim for secondary service connection.
+There has been much confusion about what the court said in this decision as well as how it applies to a Veteran’s VA disability compensation claim for secondary service connection.

-Brian Reese here from VA Claims Insider, and in this high-value post, I’ll be breaking down and explaining this case decision in detail, to include WHY and HOW Veterans can use Obesity (weight gain) as an “intermediate step” for service connection in secondary VA claims.
+Brian Reese here from VA Claims Insider, and in this high-value post, I’ll be breaking down and explaining this case decision in detail to include WHY and HOW Veterans can use Obesity (weight gain) as an “intermediate step” for service connection in secondary VA claims.

 While the Walsh case focused on issues of OBESITY in a VA disability claim for secondary service connection, the Walsh decision did NOT establish a new precedent saying that obesity can, by itself, be service connected, rated, and compensated on its own.

-For example, you can’t claim that your active duty military service caused your obesity for direct service-connection.
+For example, you can’t claim that your active duty military service caused your obesity for direct service connection.

 Okay, let’s dive into the important parts of this case decision for secondary service connection, specifically, “aggravation” of a nonservice connected disability.